ba-st/Buoy/docs/tutorial/Assertions.md

 ## Multiple Conditions

-Now in the previous example we missed some of the requirements of the standard: a valid code consists only of letters.
+Now in the previous example we missed some requirements of the standard: a valid code consists only of letters.
 So let's rewrite our example:

 ```smalltalk